Use Apache .htaccess file for Next.js static outputs

 },

-- all request, without existing files redirect to root index.html file
+- All requests without matching files redirect to the corresponding .html file

-- www subdomain will be handled by main domain
+- The www subdomain redirects to the main domain

-- third domain redirect to subpath of main domain
+- A tertiary domain redirects to a subpath of the main domain

 RewriteEngine On